History of Central Asia: Sui and early Tang dynasty

 It was during the Sui and Tang dynasties that China expanded into eastern Central Asia.
 Chinese foreign policy to the north and west now had to deal with Turkic nomads, who were becoming the most dominant ethnic group in Central Asia.
 To handle and avoid any threats posed by the Turks, the Sui government repaired fortifications and received their trade and tribute missions.
 They sent royal princesses off to marry Turkic clan leaders, a total of four of them in 597, 599, 614, and 617.
-The Sui army intervened in Turks’ civil war and stirred conflict amongst ethnic groups against the Turks.
+The Sui army intervened in Turks' civil war and stirred conflict amongst ethnic groups against the Turks.

 As early as the Sui dynasty, the Turks had become a major militarised force employed by the Chinese.
-When the Khitans began raiding north-east China in 605, a Chinese general led 20,000 Turks against them, distributing Khitan livestock and women to the Turks as a reward.
+When the Khitans began raiding northeast China in 605, a Chinese general led 20,000 Turks against them, distributing Khitan livestock and women to the Turks as a reward.
 On two occasions between 635 and 636, Tang royal princesses were married to Turk mercenaries or generals in Chinese service.

 Throughout the Tang dynasty until the end of 755, there were approximately ten Turkic generals serving under the Tang.
 While most of the Tang army was made of fubing(府兵) Chinese conscripts, the majority of the troops led by Turkic generals were of non-Chinese origin, campaigning largely in the western frontier where the presence of fubing(府兵) troops was low.
 Some "Turkic" troops were nomadisized Han Chinese, a desinicized people.

 Civil war in China was almost totally diminished by 626, along with the defeat in 628 of the Ordos Chinese warlord Liang Shidu; after these internal conflicts, the Tang began an offensive against the Turks.
 In the year 630, Tang armies captured areas of the Ordos Desert, modern-day Inner Mongolia province, and southern Mongolia from the Turks.